Overview

 Vision

-Curate tracks, style paths, manage POIs, and preserve the editorial state with local persistence.
+Review tracks, style paths, manage POIs, and keep your editing state in local storage.

 Direct the camera

-Switch scene modes, target precise viewpoints, and tune orbit rotation or panorama controls in real time.
+Switch scene modes, target precise viewpoints, and tune orbit or panorama controls as needed.

 Features